omarvsoft/new-architecture-mock-up/config-server/README.md

 As you can notice the connection to rabbitmq and exchange configuration will be taken from environment variables in order to run the application in any environment

-### kubernetes configuration
+#### kubernetes configuration

-In order to deploy in kubernetes you must include the next configuration `src/main/fabric8/configserver-deployment.yml`
+On the side of kubernetes you must include the next configuration `src/main/fabric8/configserver-deployment.yml`
 ```YAML
   - name: LOGBACK_AMQP_HOST